matthewjz-lyonsk6/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean and readable code that can be easily understood and maintained by others.
 Remember that code is read far more often than it is written.
 Optimize for clarity and expressiveness over premature optimization.
 And always embrace the power of abstraction to manage complexity, but avoid unnecessary abstractions that introduce more confusion.
 Finally, test your code thoroughly to ensure its correctness and resilience."

 In short: "Write simple, readable, and well-tested code; abstract complexity judiciously."

+# 2024-02-05
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written.
+Therefore, invest time in making your code expressive and intuitive for future maintainers, including yourself."

+In essence, this echoes the principles of Occam's razor in programming—always choose the simplest solution that works efficiently and effectively.
+This not only saves time and effort during initial development but also minimizes potential bugs and simplifies future enhancements or debugging.